 Contrary to his portrayal in Zulu, Sgt.
 Henry Hook was noted as a teetotaler and model soldier.
 However, after the Battle of Rorke's Drift, he stunned his companions by getting in line for the grog ration.
 "After all that," he explained, "I feel I need a little something."

-From Rooster Teeth, Ray Narvaez, which makes him pretty much the only person who doesn't drink in the entire company.
+From Rooster Teeth's Achievement Hunter, Ray Narvaez Jr., which makes him pretty much the only person who doesn't drink in the entire company.
 Keep in mind that the company's podcast used to be called Drunk Tank.
 From what he's said on the subject, it's neither a moral standard nor a fear of addiction; he just doesn't like alcohol much.